-- Spoofed in the MAD parody "Mark Trade":
+- Spoofed in "Mark Trade," an early MAD parody of Mark Trail:

 "Shall we spy on the habitat of Wa-sko-wee-ta, the moose?
 Shall we invade the habitat of Ka-wa-we-ska, the otter, or shall we visit the habitat of Ko-ka-ko-la, the drink?"

 - Done only once in ElfQuest, with Tyleet's introduction.
 In all other instances, we only see either the Elvish word or the translation.
-Tyleet, said to mean "healer's gift", was the first real key the readers got to the Elven language (Tyl = gift, Leet = heal-, from which could then be concluded: Leetah = Healing Light, Tyldak = Gift Of Wings-"dak" is similar to the Latin "dactyl" meaning "toe", as in pterodactyl, ("wing finger"), a creature which he heavily resembles).
+Tyleet, said to mean "healer's gift", was the first real key the readers got to the Elven language (Tyl = gift, Leet = heal-, from which could then be concluded: Leetah = Healing Light, Tyldak = Gift Of Wings-"dak" is similar to the Greek "dactyl" meaning "toe", as in pterodactyl, ("wing finger"), a creature which he heavily resembles).
 A minor example later on in the series is when Rayek refers to himself as the "Child Of The Rocks".
 It's a literal translation of his own name (Ray = child, Ek = rock).
 Ekuar, the name of his mentor, who is a rock shaper, presumably means something akin to... rock shaper.

 - Usagi Yojimbo, does this all the time.
 Usagi is written in English however, and the purpose is mainly Stan Sakai attempting to teach his audience the relevant Japanese words.
 The translation of the word is usually provided in a footnote, at least the first time.

-- The Gospels do this in Greek (their original language): all those times where the English (often) says "the Messiah, the Christ", the Greek is actually saying "the Messiah, the Anointed"—since most Greek-speakers would not know what the Hebrew word meant.
+- The Gospels do this in Greek (their original language): all those times where the English (often) says "the Messiah, the Christ", the Greek is actually saying "the Messiah, the Anointed"since most Greek-speakers would not know what the Hebrew word meant.

 - Bram Stoker's Dracula had a heap of examples.
 One extract has four of them.
 In this case though, he's not saying the same thing twice himself, just reporting something he heard and providing a translation, presumably for his own future reference.